1870 Atlantic hurricane season: Hurricane Four

 This hurricane was first encountered by a ship about 260 mi northeast of San Juan, Puerto Rico, on September 9.
 The storm tracked generally northward, and on September 10, it passed 90 mi west of Bermuda.
 There, the storm produced tropical storm-force winds that extensively damaged banana and other fruit trees.
 Based on a central barometric pressure reading of 948 mbar from the brig Lizzie M. Morrell, the storm is believed to have achieved major hurricane intensity.
 Curving northeastward, the hurricane underwent extratropical transition by September 13.
+Chenoweth considers this storm and the previous to have been the same cyclone.

 Hurricane Five

-Numerous ships in the western Atlantic reported stormy weather from September 17 through 20.
-By weighting these reports according to their credibility and consistency, Partagás was able to construct an approximate recurving track for the hurricane.
-As the system accelerated northeastward, it probably transitioned into an extratropical cyclone on September 19.
+Numerous ships in the western Atlantic reported stormy weather from September 17 through September 20.
+Consequently, the track for this storm begins on the former date about 240 mi southwest of Bermuda, as a hurricane with winds of 90 mph (150 km/h).
+By weighting these reports according to their credibility and consistency, Fernández-Partagás constructed an approximate recurving track for the hurricane.
+Early on September 19, the brig Eolus recorded a barometric pressure of 969 mbar, the lowest in relation to the storm.
+As the system accelerated northeastward, it probably transitioned into an extratropical cyclone late on September 19 about 230 mi east of Newfoundland.

+Chenoweth estimates that this storm formed on September 9 as a tropical storm about halfway between the Lesser Antilles and the Cabo Verde Islands.
+The storm then moved northwestward and reached hurricane status by September 11.
+Additionally, Chenoweth theorized that the extratropical transition occurred on September 20.